AVEVA/CONNECT-data-services-developer-docs/content/aveva-cnnxt/cnnxt-mgmt/cnnxt-roles.md

 There are two built-in roles, each with its own capabilities, in AVEVA™ Connect:

+- Customer Administrator

-- Customer Administrator: This role is mapped to the Tenant Administrator role in AVEVA™ Data Hub.
+  **Note:** The Customer Administrator role is mapped to the Tenant Administrator role in AVEVA™ Data Hub.

 -  Authorized Officer